cecilia-chen1999/learn-github-2020/readme.md

 ## 4. Commit your changes

-- Down the botom right of github desktop, add a summary such as "added ryanbircham.txt" and press commit.
+- Down the botom left of github desktop, add a summary such as "added ryanbircham.txt" and press commit.

 ## 5. Check the status again